markbiz41/bizpartnr/project_plan.md

 6. Partners can receive and send out messages

 # User
-1. Visitors should be able to visit the home page
 9. Users can send messages to partners on the site

 # Tasks